 In regards to sobriety and long-term recovery, it is largely agreed upon that undergoing inpatient treatment for substance abuse is an effective tool.
-While inpatient treatment provides the best outcomes in recovery, there are many barriers that block people from going to treatment.
+While residential treatment provides the best outcomes in recovery, there are many barriers that block people from going to treatment.
 Many of these barriers are created by myths that surround inpatient recovery.
 In order to overcome barriers to treatment, you need to understand the most common myths that surround inpatient drug treatment and the reality that debunks these myths.

 Nine Common Myths About Inpatient Treatment

 It is true…pursuing drug treatment at a rehab center can be expensive with costs potentially rising to the tens of thousands of dollars.
 While cost is the number one deterrent in regards to people bypassing inpatient treatment, the fact is that many insurance companies cover treatment.
 Even if you don’t have insurance, many treatment facilities offer a myriad of options in the financing of treatment through the use of scholarships or the use of city and county funding sources.

 Myth #2—Inpatient Treatment is the Only Option

 Inpatient is the most effective drug treatment option because an individual lives in the facility itself and away from the distractions and temptations of the outside world.
 While this is ideal, there are many people who work and have family commitments and an extended stay in a rehab facility may not be plausible.
 There are other options, such as intensive outpatient, for those with both work and family commitments.
 Outpatient programs are tailored to fit within a person’s busy schedule so they can receive the quality care they need while fulfilling those important outside commitments.

 Myth #3—“I Have to Go Cold Turkey”